Contact East Registration Now Open

 Final Party

 Shindig, soiree, get-together, bash—whatever you want to call it, there’s nothing quite like a party!
-Join us on Saturday night for a closing celebration at the beautiful Waegwoltic Club on the shores of the Northwest Arm.
-Cap off the conference with some delicious food, cold beverages and dancing to the funk/disco/soul stylings of DJ Century Samuel as we bid farewell to another great year of showcases, learning, and gathering with industry friends new and old.
+Join us on Friday night for a closing celebration at Woodchucks featuring axe throwing, karaoke, a live DJ, dancing, plenty of food, and a cash bar.
+Cap off the conference as we bid farewell to another great year of showcases, learning, and gathering with industry friends new and old.

 Showcasing